 - Take notes for the next trip.

-That process is simple, but it reflects how the lake often works.
-Redfish can be mobile, yet they are rarely random.
+That process may sound basic, but it reflects how the lake often works.
+Redfish can be mobile, but they are rarely random.
 Once you understand the pattern, future trips become easier and more efficient.

 Essential Concepts